-All manufacturing and industrial companies want to grow.
-Unfortunately, many of them are missing out on an amazing resource that can make this goal a reality — social media.
+Are you missing out on an amazing resource that can make your business' growth goal a reality — the answer might be in social media.
 Over 90% of companies, both business-to-business (B2B) and business-to-consumer (B2C), are currently making use of social media for marketing purposes.
 But with such a wide range of social networks to work with, and new ones popping up every day, navigating these options can often seem daunting.

 While there are other social media networks that could be added to this list, we’re focusing on the main channels for B2B marketing purposes.
 Below, we’ll delve into three of the most popular social networks — Facebook, LinkedIn, and Twitter — and explore how industrial companies and manufacturers can make the most effective use of these versatile platforms, leading to more valuable prospects, increased leads, and, of course, boosted sales.

 What's The Difference Between Facebook, LinkedIn, and Twitter?